Leonard scores 37, Raptors beat Warriors 131-128 in OT

-TORONTO (AP) - Not even a dominant Kevin Durant and the Golden State Warriors could slow down the red-hot Toronto Raptors.

-Kawhi Leonard scored a season-high 37 points, Pascal Siakam added a career-high 26 and the Raptors overcame a 51-point performance from Durant to beat the Warriors 131-128 in overtime on Thursday night, extending their winning streak to seven.
+TORONTO (AP) - Kawhi Leonard scored a season-high 37 points, Pascal Siakam added a career-high 26 and the Toronto Raptors overcame a 51-point performance from Kevin Durant to beat the Golden State Warriors 131-128 in overtime on Thursday night, extending their winning streak to seven.

-"We were able to make shots, we were able to get some stops in overtime," Leonard said.
-"It's a building block for us, and I'm happy we got the win."

 Kyle Lowry had 10 points and 12 assists, Serge Ibaka scored 20 points and Danny Green had 13 as the Raptors snapped an eight-game losing streak against Golden State and won a contest billed as a potential NBA Finals preview.